jimbobbennett/jims-blog/blog/content/blogs/liblab-in-a-devcontainer/index.md

 ![The Python 3 devcontainers option in the vs code select dev container configuration](python3-devcontainer.png)

-Once in this container I can create my API, then build the SDK using LibLab.
+Once in this container I can create my API, then build the SDK using liblab.

-## Add LibLab to the container
+## Add liblab to the container

-LibLab is available as a [CLI that you install via NPM](https://developers.liblab.com/docs/getting-started).
+liblab is available as a [CLI that you install via NPM](https://developers.liblab.com/docs/getting-started).
 There are a number of ways you can install NPM packages in the container:

 * Install it manually in the `postCreateCommand`
 * Use a `DOCKERFILE` and install it there